wrightrocket/webhook.site/webhookscript/functions.markdown

 ### json_path(***string*** json, ***string*** jsonpath, ***bool*** return_first = true) : string

-Returns parses the `json` string using the JSONPath functionality.
+Returns the result of a `json` string parsed using the [JSONPath](/custom-actions.html#extract-jsonpath) functionality.

 Per default, if there's just one match (e.g. if matching on a property value that's a string), this value is returned.
 To always return an array, set `return_first` to false.